FREE SHIPPING ON ORDERS OVER $50

 • Osteopenia (loss of bone mass) or osteoporosis (weak and brittle bones)

-Vitamin K dosage
+Vitamin K Dosage

 The recommended amount of vitamin K for adults over the age of 19 is 120 mg per day for men and 90 micrograms per day for women.